fynv/VkInline/README.md

 So, be sure to have a driver that supports Vulkan 1.2.
 Nvidia users should use one of the "beta" drivers from [https://developer.nvidia.com/vulkan-driver](https://developer.nvidia.com/vulkan-driver).

-You make also need Vulkan SDK at runtime for some platforms.
+You may also need Vulkan SDK at runtime for some platforms.

 At Python side, VkInline depends on:
 * Python 3